bashfulrobot/nixos/README.md

 ### Getting StartupWMClass For Web Apps

+#### Gnome

 Getting the StartupWMClass is a pain in Wayland.

 - I enabled the `Window Class` extension in Gnome.
-- Then you can use a command to get the class of the window.
+- Then, you can use a command to get the window's class.
-- see the `get_wm_class` fish shell function in my `fish` module.
+- See the `get_wm_class`` fish shell function in my`fish` module.

+#### Sway

+- I have a fish shell function to get the app id for the currently focused window. (`get_appid`)

 #### Steps for my setup

-- Note, I use brave, but this also works with chromium, or any browser that supports the same cli flags.
-You can set the desired brower in the module where you define the web app.
+Note: I use Brave, which also works with Chromium or any browser supporting the same cli flags.
+You can set the desired browser in the module where you define the web app.
 See `modules/apps/gcal-br/default.nix` for an example.

 - Temporarily create a desktop shortcut for the site to wrap in brave
 - Copy the icons using the `lib/cbb-webwrap/copy-icons.`sh` script
 - Delete the app in brave